jirn073-76/git-for-law/README.md

 It's a personal experiment at the intersection of law and version control.
 Built by [Dionis Ramadani](mailto:d.ramadani@ieee.org).

+## Demo: git-for-law.at

+A demo is hosted on https://git-for-law.at.

 ## What this actually does

 The Austrian government publishes federal law through the RIS (Rechtsinformationssystem des Bundes).
 Each law exists in multiple Fassungen - versions that were in force at different dates.
 RIS lets you view a single Fassung as HTML.
 It doesn't give you diffs.